-The response is so brief or so poorly written as to be meaningless, is in English, or is otherwise off-task.
+The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.

 Note: A response that merely restates part or all of the prompt receives a score of 0.
 A response scored a 0 in content must also receive a 0 in language.